Ultimate Guide Mobile Application Testing Strategy.

 Automated testing requires an upfront effort to create test cases that are specific enough to catch all the different issues pertaining to a new build.
 The benefit is that, when all is set, you can re-run the tests automatically as you move forward.

-In addition, it goes goes pretty much without saying that automated testing is significantly more cost effective – and faster – than manual testing.
+In addition, it’s assumed that automated testing is significantly more cost effective – and faster – than manual testing.
 In some cases, manual testing is actually prone to errors.
 Testers might not observe all the issues or could miss specific test cases.

 If you are an executive who is in a position to invest in automated testing, you should also consider the benefits automated testing has for developers, not just QA testers.
 When developers finish a build, they can save a lot of time and energy by doing their own QA via automated integration and unit testing to ensure their work didn’t have an adverse effect on the rest of the build.
 That way, developers can actually discover issues even before a new build is handed over to the QA team.